microsoft/vscode-vsce/README.md

 ## Manifest files

-Every Visual Studio extension needs a manifest file: `package.json`.
+Every Visual Studio Code extension needs a manifest file: `package.json`.
 Make sure it has at least the following fields:

 * `name`